Michelle Mone: Personal life

 Aged 17, Allan met her future husband, Michael Mone, and by 18 was pregnant with her first child, Rebecca.
-She then converted from Protestantism to Catholicism and married Michael, an anaesthetist's son from a Catholic family.
+She then converted from Protestantism to Catholicism and married Michael, an anaesthetist's son from a Catholic family in 1992.
+She divorced Michael Mone in December 2011.

 In November 2013 Mone gave Hello! a tour of her home in Glasgow and falsely claimed that Albert Einstein once lived there.
 When questioned about this claim by The National in 2023, she threatened to take legal action against the newspaper.

 Mone's autobiography, My Fight to the Top, was published in 2015.

 On 26 December 2018, Mone announced her engagement to Scottish businessman Douglas Barrowman.
 They were married on 29 November 2020.

 In December 2021, a wealth manager of Indian heritage accused Mone of sending racist text messages to him after the two were involved in a 2019 yachting incident in Monaco, which resulted in the death of a person.
 He said that Mone called him "a waste of a man's white skin" via text.
 A spokesperson for Mone said she was not a racist and "Baroness Mone and her husband have built over 15 schools in Africa in the past three years"; this was followed by a message from her lawyers, who said that Mone could not access her messages and had no "detailed memory of them".
 Mone's spokesperson said it was "illogical she would have made such a comment or made it with the slightest racist intent as, at the time, she had no knowledge that the complainant was anything other than white British, as his appearance is 100% white, with a cut-glass English accent."
 The allegations of racism were referred to the House of Lords Commissioner for Standards, but commissioners did not investigate the matter as Mone's comments were said in a personal capacity and not in her capacity as a member of the House of Lords.
 In January 2022, the Metropolitan Police announced they were investigating the incident after receipt of an allegation of a racially aggravated malicious communication.
 In August 2022, Mone reached a settlement "on a no fault or damages basis in relation to the alleged racist claim", according to The Guardian; the settlement also involved a payment to the other party.

 Mone and Barrowman own the Ballakew estate in St. Mark's on the Isle of Man.
 The estate is set over 154 acres.
 The nine-bedroomed house was described by Country Life as having "a list of leisure facilities which would make a 5-star hotel blush" with "tennis courts, helipad and grand architecture which will turn heads".
 The house also has an indoor pool and an amphitheatre.
 It was put up for sale in 2019 for £25 million.